isleofcode/ember-cordova/index.md

 layout: page
 ---

-ember-cordova simplifies building Cordova applications with Ember.js.
+ember-cordova simplifies building Cordova & Crosswalk applications with Ember.js.

 Included is a CLI, icon generation & plugins/platforms, bindings to the Cordova platform and a growing ecosystem of Cordova plugins built to work with Ember.
 It is maintained by [Isle of Code](https://isleofcode.com) in Toronto, with a community of contributors.